dwaffle/focuscollege-acsd2020-assignment2/assignment/assignment.md

   - [ ] Did you add comments to your code
   - [ ] Was your code neat and easily readable
-  - [ ] Do your commit messages explain the changes accurately
+  - [ ] Do your commit messages explain the changes accurately and informatively
-  - [ ] Did you make small commits?
+  - [ ] Did you make commits at approriate intervals?